biography / resume / list of artworks / catalogues / contact

 Isabelle has also actively participated in international artists' residencies, notably at the Rauschenberg Residency (Florida), the International Studio & Curatorial Program ISCP (New York), A Studio in the Woods / Tulane University (New Orleans) and at the Bemis Center for Contemporary Arts (Omaha), amongst others.
 Her works are to be found in some thirty collections, including those of the National Gallery of Canada, the Fonds national d'art contemporain in Paris, the Art Gallery of Ontario, the Vancouver Art Gallery, the Musée d'art contemporain de Montréal, the New Orleans Museum of Art and the Museum of Contemporary Photography in Chicago.

 Since the late 1990s, Isabelle Hayeur has been probing the territories she goes through to understand how our contemporary civilizations take over and fashion their environments.
 She has mostly documented altered landscapes, industrial areas, tourist sites, abandoned places, urban fringes and underprivileged regions.
 She is concerned about the evolution of places and communities in the neoliberal sociopolitical context we currently live in.
 Her artistic approach examines the relations between nature and culture in a world where their (false) opposition is a dominant ideology that still structures our Western societies.
 When the utility principle comes to prevail over all other values and the economy becomes sovereign, everything gets viewed as a "resource" to strip or a site to occupy.
 Her works seek to show how we take possession of territories and beings so as to adapt them to our needs; this instrumental logic tends to invade all fields of human activity today.
-Her art practice proves to be both political and poetic, with a constant striving to cover her tracks in order to highlight the ambivalence of our relation to the world.
+Her art practice proves to be both political and poetic, with a constant striving to blur the lines in order to highlight the ambivalence of our relation to the world.
 At once seductive and disquieting, her images awaken in us an ambiguous feeling that reflects our discomfort and reveals the flaws of a dehumanized system.